AlexWang1987/alexwang1987.github.io/webfoundations/http.md

 ## URIs(URLs,URNs).

-URI(Uniform Resource Identifier) which is unique to identify a resource in the web server. such as, `http://www.alexwang.com/logo.png`,This is a typical URL(Uniform Resource Locator), which clearly describe the protocol,server,local resource.
+URI(Uniform Resource Identifier) which is unique to identify a resource in the web server. such as, `http://www.alexwang.com/logo.png`,This is a typical URL(Uniform Resource Locator), which clearly describe the scheme,server address,local resource path.
 Almost every URI is a URL.